-- The volume of cases in a year is about 1600 with a significant portion being large and unusual tumors.
+- Approximately 1600 Mohs cases are treated annually with a significant portion being large and unusual tumors.
 Our program falls well above the ACGME national average for complex Mohs surgical cases.

 - We have a Dayton VA patient base.
 These tumors tend to be neglected and large.

 - We work with ENT, Plastics, and Oculoplastics in the hospital for extra‐large surgical oncology cases when necessary.